samuel-bohman/my-personal-website/content/home/about.md

 # About me

 I am a PhD student in the Department of Computer and Systems Sciences at Stockholm University.
 Prior to my PhD studies, I was a research assistant at the Institute for Futures Studies, an independent research institute based in Stockholm.
-This is my personal website and portfolio featuring my articles, projects, and tutorials.